jchips/jphones/README.md

-# Jphones
+# jPhones

-Jphones phone specs.
-Site to compare phones and pick the best one for purchase.
+jPhones phone specs.
+I am a phone geek, so I decided to make a site for phone shoppers to compare and find the best phone for them.
+I combine official specs with insightful comments from popular tech reviewers, such as Marques Brownlee and Mrwhosetheboss.
+This aids active phone seekers in choosing the most suitable option by providing the best information in one place.

 Live site: <https://jphones.netlify.app/>